 - Prophets are “really” preachers, not prophets.

 - Thus these prophets “preach” but do not prophesy.

-If the Bible says these two are prophets, and someone is sure they are literally two individuals, then prophets is what they are.
-They witness and they preach, to be sure – just like the Old Testament prophets did – but their message goes well beyond repeating known truths: they speak a message that came uniquely to them through divine revelation as prophecy.
+No: If the Bible says these two are prophets, and someone is sure they are literally two individuals, then prophets is what they are.
+They witness and they preach, to be sure – just like the Old Testament prophets did – but their message goes well beyond repeating or expounding Bible verses: they speak a message that comes uniquely to them through divine revelation.
 And one cannot claim to take Revelation purely “literally” – which in itself raises many problems – and then go ahead and bend that rule when it is troublesome.